AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 separation: no single-neuron relaxation can exactly bound every ReLU network encoding the two-dimensional max function, while a suitable multi-neuron relaxation can bound the construction above exactly.
-Practical methods such as [PRIMA](https://arxiv.org/abs/2103.03638) approximate convex hulls over small groups of neurons to recover useful relationships at scale.
+Practical methods such as [PRIMA](https://arxiv.org/abs/2103.03638) approximate convex hulls—the smallest convex sets containing all exact feasible points—over small neuron groups.

-## Convexity creates a wider frontier

-Joint reasoning is more expressive, but grouping more neurons does not make a general convex relaxation complete.
-The same expressiveness study proves a **universal convex barrier**: even optimal relaxations over any fixed finite number of neurons or consecutive layers remain incomplete for general networks.
+## How much joint information is enough?

+Joint reasoning is more expressive.
+The same study proves a precise boundary: no verifier that repeatedly convexifies only a bounded-size neuron group or a bounded window of consecutive layers is exact for every network.
+The global convex hull would give exact scalar bounds, but computing it is generally intractable.

 The paper then shows why multi-neuron reasoning still changes what is possible.
-It can become complete after an equivalence-preserving network transformation that carries the needed input information forward.
-It also needs fewer convex input partitions than single-neuron methods for certain function families.
+It gives an existential completeness result: on a fixed input domain, one can transform a network without changing its function so an optimal layerwise relaxation becomes exact.
+Finding the required hull may still be intractable.
-For the nested max function in $d$ dimensions, the paper's multi-neuron construction uses constraints growing linearly with $d$, whereas a DeepPoly branch-and-bound proof needs $2^{d-1}$ activation branches to obtain exact bounds.
+It also studies **branch-and-bound**, which splits activation or input cases and verifies every resulting subproblem.
+For its nested-max encoding in $d$ dimensions, the optimal layerwise multi-neuron construction uses $O(d)$ constraints in one subproblem.
+An exact DeepPoly branch-and-bound proof uses
+$2^{d-1}$ activation-pattern subproblems.

 The frontier is therefore more precise than “larger groups are tighter.”
 The research question is: